Mac OS FAQ |

 Mac OS comes with a web server called Apache which is installed by default.
 To start the web server, open terminal and enter sudo apachectl start to start the Apache web server.
 Access the web page via http://127.0.0.1 in the browser.

-You can also run Perl cgi scripts via apache and python cgi scripts.
+You can also run Perl cgi scripts via apache, PHP and python cgi scripts.

 4. How do I share a printer on Mac with another Mac or Windows PC?